unimos/olsrmap/README.md

 Looking around at the available OLSR maps, none of them seemed to have all features we needed, so I just created a new one.

 #### The olsrmap ####
+ * Displays all nodes on an OLSR network that share their location;
+ * Displays all current links between these nodes;
+ * Features measuring tools for easy:
+   * distance determination;
+   * coordinate determination;
+   * determination of the magnetic bearing between two points;
  * Uses Google Maps;
- * Displays all nodes that share their location;
- * Displays all current links between these nodes;
- * Features measuring tools for easy distance determination;
  * Can be installed on a central/Internet-accessible server;
  * Can be used on any OLSR node (e.g.: an OpenWrt wireless router).